 What if I catch fish?

 Use the DNR LakeFinder to find the number of fish you may catch each day in a particular lake, river or stream.
 No matter where you fish, the number of fish you catch each day are part of the total number of fish in your possession.
 Fish you have at home in a freezer or back at camp in a cooler are considered to be in your possession and count toward your limit.

-Search for lake specific information including regulations, fish species, stocking reports, lake maps.
+Get lake specific information including regulations, fish species, stocking reports and lake maps.

 Get the same information but in a portable, mobile-friendly format that knows exactly where you're at with LakeFinder mobile.